grafana/beyla/docs/sources/setup/kubernetes.md

 The two main capabilities which Beyla needs are `CAP_SYS_ADMIN` and `CAP_SYS_PTRACE`.
 On kernel versions before **5.11**, `CAP_SYS_RESOURCE` is also required.

-- `CAP_SYS_ADMIN` is required to install most of Beyla's eBPF probes, because Beyla tracks system calls.
+- `CAP_SYS_ADMIN` is required to install most of the eBPF probes, because Beyla tracks system calls.
 - `CAP_SYS_PTRACE` is required so that Beyla is able to look into the processes namespaces and inspect the executables.
   Beyla doesn't use `ptrace`, but some of the operations it does require this capability.
 - `CAP_SYS_RESOURCE` is required only on kernels **< 5.11** so that Beyla can increase the amount of locked memory available.